tehmaze/coredns/middleware/etcd/README.md

 * `stubzones` enables the stub zones feature.
 The stubzone is *only* done in the etcd tree located under the *first* zone specified.
-* `fallthrough` If zone matches but no record can be generated, pass request to the next middleware.
 * **PATH** the path inside etcd.
 Defaults to "/skydns".
 * **ENDPOINT** the etcd endpoints.
 Defaults to "http://localhost:2397".
 * `upstream` upstream resolvers to be used resolve external names found in etcd (think CNAMEs)